fischtank44/Flight_Engineer/README.md

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/all_features_cycles_to_fail.png)

-###Linear regression.
+### Linear regression.
 The plots of the first model indicated that the features contained data that was increasing/decreasing at a rate that was accelerating as the engines approached the end of their life cycle.
-As seen in this plot:
+As shown in this graph:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/pred_vs_actual_reg_regression.png)

-###Linear regression with a log transformed target variable.
+### Linear regression with a log transformed target variable.
 This is an indication that a log transformation would be useful.
 The first transformation was a log transformation of the y variable.
 Log variables started as high as 5.8 (350 cycles of life) and continued down to 0 (one life cycle remaining).
-The results where significantly improved as shown in this plot:
+The results where significantly improved as shown in this graph:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/training_cycles_to_fail.png)